cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-6.md

 ## Overview

 In this post, we will cover how to implement the post processing steps for multi-pose estimation.
-This method is more complex than what is required to perform multi-pose estimation.
+This method is more complex than what is required to perform single pose estimation.
 However, it can produce more reliable results.

 > **Note:** The original JavaScript code for decoding multiple poses can be found in the official [tfjs-models](https://github.com/tensorflow/tfjs-models/tree/master/posenet/src/multi_pose) repository on GitHub.
 The code has been modified for this tutorial to better take advantage of functionality provided by Unity and [.NET](https://docs.microsoft.com/en-us/dotnet/).